About the Department

 - Pulmonary/Critical Care

 The Department of Medicine has a long tradition of conducting original and rigorous biomedical and clinical research of fundamental significance and the legacy of previous and current high profile investigators is engrained deeply into the Department’s culture.
-Within the Biological Sciences Division and the entire University, the Department is the largest department both in terms of the number of faculty and research funding (nearly $127M), with over 2/3 derived from the National Institutes of Health.
+Within the Biological Sciences Division and the entire University, the Department is the largest department both in terms of the number of faculty and research funding (nearly $170M), with nearly 3/4 derived from the National Institutes of Health.
 Nearly one third of our faculty devote at least half their time performing research, which is characteristically original, rigorous, highly collaborative, and impactful.
 In addition, many of our dedicated clinicians produce practice-changing clinical research published in high impact journals.
 Recognition of these research programs is indicated by our consistent ranking among the top 30 NIH-funded departments of medicine.
-In FY18 the Department’s research portfolio totaled nearly $83.3M in federal awards, $32M in clinical trial earnings/industry funded research and almost $12M in other non-federal awards.
+In FY19 the Department’s research portfolio totaled nearly $122M in federal awards, $33M in clinical trial earnings/industry funded research and almost $15M in other non-federal awards.

 Recognition for Patient Care